How to configure rotation and rotation windows for secrets stored in AWS Secrets Manager

 - To view the Rotation configuration for this secret, select it from the Secrets page.

 - On the Secrets details page, scroll down to the Rotation configuration section.
 The Rotation status is Enabled, the Rotation schedule is cron(0 1 ?
-3/3 1L *) and the ARN of your Lambda function being used for your custom rotation is displayed.
+3/3 1L *) and the name of your Lambda function being used for your custom rotation is displayed.

 Use case 3: Enabling a custom rotation window for an existing secret

 If you already use AWS Secrets Manager as a way to store and rotate secrets for your Organization, you might want to take advantage of custom scheduled rotation on existing secrets.
 For this use case, to meet your business needs the secret must be rotated bi-weekly, every Saturday from 12am to 5am.

 To deploy the solution

 - On the Secrets page of the Secrets Manager console, chose the existing secret you want to configure rotation for.